usatpath01/Ishaan-MTP-2022/README.md

 **About timer.py**
 - You can either do port based filtering (see activity only on ports which are exposed or containers are using to communicate), separately trace connect and accept connections (following /usr/share/tools/bcc/tcpconnect and tcpaccept).
 Started implementing using this approach (ports_timer.py) but thought netns_inode_num approach is better.
+- Port based is not good because we need exclusively inter-docker communication.
+We don't want to intercept requests to a container from any other service not part of the swarm.
 - Find the namespace id (as in uint32 link visible on `ls -l /proc/{$container_PID}/ns/net`) of containers on this overlay network and filter packets for those namespaces (following /usr/share/tools/bcc/tcptracer)
 ---
 - Install python dependencies (docker, pyyaml, iso8601, etc.) required to run timer.py and hlcpy manually.